python/mypy/docs/source/final_attrs.rst

          def __init__(self) -> None:
              self.x = 1  # Good

-* ``Final`` can be only used as an outermost type in assignments, using it in any other position is an error.
-In particular, ``Final`` can't be used in annotations for function arguments because this may cause confusions about what are the guarantees in this case:
+* ``Final`` can be only used as an outermost type in assignments or variable annotations. using it in any other position is an error.
+In particular, ``Final`` can't be used in annotations for function arguments:

   .. code-block:: python